-Cannabis packaging needs to balance many different requirements: labelling, safety, product quality, branding, and sustainability all factor in when we choose packaging for a product, alongside availability, cost, and operational considerations.
+Cannabis packaging needs to balance different requirements: labelling, safety, product quality, branding, and sustainability all factor in when we choose packaging for a product, alongside availability, cost, and operational considerations.
 From our brands' inception, we have included sustainability as a core consideration when assessing and selecting the right packaging for our products.
 We are now taking this a step further.
-In 2020, we set a bold goal of having 100% of our packaging be circular by 2025, either via reusable or recyclable packaging.
+In 2020, we set a bold goal of having 100% of our packaging be circular by 2025, either via reusable or recyclable packaging, but that has now been reassessed (refer below in 'Next Steps').

 While we had previously included sustainability as a criterion for our packaging, we took steps in 2020 to embed sustainability more formally into our innovation and packaging innovation processes.
-We piloted the use of a packaging Life Cycle Assessment ("LCA") tool to understand the environmental impacts of different types of packaging more holistically - from input materials used to manufacturing, transport, and disposal of the packaging.
+We piloted the use of a packaging Life Cycle Assessment (LCA) tool to understand the environmental impacts of different types of packaging more holistically - from input materials used to manufacturing, transport, and disposal of the packaging.
 This enables us to make more informed decisions on packaging sustainability.

-The results surprised us - we compared a non-recyclable mylar bag (a foil-lined zip-lock pouch) alongside our durable and recyclable glass containers, and the mylar bag had significantly lower impact in fourteen out of the fifteen impact categories evaluated.
+The results surprised us - we compared a non-recyclable mylar bag (a foil lined zip-lock pouch) alongside our durable and recyclable glass containers, and the mylar bag had significantly lower impact in fourteen out of the fifteen impact categories evaluated.
 The reason?
 It takes a lot of heat to melt and blow glass, and its heavier weight means higher transport emissions compared to lightweight plastic bags.
 In the LCA, these impacts outweighed the end-of-life impacts of recycling the glass versus putting the mylar bag in the garbage.
 This led us to choose mylar bags exclusively for the new brands we launched in 2021 - 1964 Supply CoTM and Homestead Supply CoTM.
-In 2021, 32% of Rubicon's products were packaged in lower-carbon-footprint mylar bags (2020 - n/a), and we will continue to make these improvements across all brands and SKUs.
+In 2022, 55% of Rubicon's products were packaged in lower-carbon-footprint mylar bags (2021 - 32%), and we will continue to make these improvements across all brands and SKUs.

-In 2022, we plan to analyze all our existing packaging using a packaging LCA tool.
+In 2023, we plan to analyze all our existing packaging using a packaging LCA tool.
 This will help us set a baseline and understand where we can improve our footprint.
-We will also work to fine-tune our definition of "circular", looking to experts such as the Ellen MacArthur foundation for guidance.
 Finally, we will be reaching out to new packaging providers to understand their offerings and see where we can partner to deliver our products in the most environmentally friendly packaging available.
-Furthermore, we are assessing if our ambitious goal of 100% circular packaging is possible given the current supply chains and products available.
+Furthermore, we are assessing if our ambitious goal of 100% circular packaging is possible given the current supply chains and products available, but we believe in the on-going pursuit of reducing our packaging waste.